 - tender appraisal (short term & long term)

 - regular project meetings and site supervision,

-- ensuring the factory and on-site acceptance tests and tests at the end of the defects liability period are thorough,
+- ensuring the factory, on-site acceptance tests (Handover)and tests at the end of the defects liability period are thorough,

 - negotiating a fair and reasonable maintenance contract.

 During the tender appraisal stage of a contract for a new integrated system, it is worthwhile visiting other organisations who have had similar access systems installed whenever possible.
 In one case, an installation presumably considered as a show site by one of the favoured tenderers, was visited by the potential client organization.
-After the visit it was reported that, technically, the installation looked really professional, but that for all the money spent on it, the access control system was only being used at night when there was nobody about.
+After the visit the client reported that, technically, the installation looked really professional, but that for all the money spent on it, the site users admitted the access control system was only being used at night when there was nobody about.

 Was the above system planned thoroughly in advance of the installation and was it introduced correctly to meet the organisation's objectives?